adap/flower/baselines/FedMLB/README.md

 python -m FedMLB.dataset_preparation dataset_config.dataset="tiny-imagenet" dataset_config.alpha_dirichlet=0.6 total_clients=500
 ```

-### Run simulations and reproduce results
-After having generated the setting, simulations can be run.

 ### Using GPUs
 The code in this repository relies on TF library.
 To make the simulations run on GPUs use the option `client_resources.num_cpus={PER_CLIENT_FRACTION_OF_GPU_MEMORY}`.